Education provided by Ironwood Pharmaceuticals Do you have constipation? Did you know that constipation…

 National Eosinophil Awareness Week is May 16-22

-Click here to learn more about EGIDs and get involved!
+Learn more about EGIDs and how to get get involved!

 American Partnership for Eosinophilic Disorders (APFED)